 What Is Sick Home Syndrome And How Can Your HVAC System Help?

 Sick Building Syndrome (SBS), also known as Sick Home or Tight Building Syndrome, refers to a person or people getting sick from a direct correlation of spending time inside a specific building.
-This sickness happens because building and home are built with tighter construction, trapping things like pet dander, dust, pollen, bacteria, cleaning supply chemicals, and odors inside.
+This sickness happens because buildings and homes are built with tighter construction, trapping things like pet dander, dust, pollen, bacteria, cleaning supply chemicals, and odors inside.

 Some studies have shown that 80% of homes and buildings built after 1980 show signs of SBS.